-There are dozens of ways to craft a budgeting plan, and it differs depending on what it is you’re budgeting for.
+There are dozens of ways to craft a budgeting plan, though it differs depending on what it is you’re budgeting for.
 Smaller purchases, while still requiring self-control, are a little easier to budget for than things like a vacation, a new home, or a new car.
-There are steps you can take to account for bigger purchases later on.
+Here are some steps you can take to account for bigger purchases later on.

 Make a list of priorities.

-There are probably some things you can easily cut out of your daily spending habits—coffee runs, eating out for lunch, and perusing online shops.
+There are probably some things you can easily cut out of your daily spending habits—making coffee runs, eating out for lunch, and perusing online shops.
 Think about all those purchases that can be cut out, then make a list of what your priorities are.
 What weekly or monthly payments do you need to account for?
 Is there a purchase you need to make in the next six months to a year, compared to those you just want to make?
 If you figure out what’s most important, you’ll be able to make the adjustments to help you budget.

 Set up your savings account.

-If you already have a savings account set up, great!
+If you already have a savings account, great!
 You’re that much closer to streamlining your budget.
 If you don’t, that’s an easy first step you could make to kick off your budgeting journey.
-Decide how much you want to contribute to this account on a monthly basis or increase the amount if you already contribute regularly.
+Decide how much you want to contribute to this account on a monthly basis, or increase the amount if you already contribute regularly.